jchowdhary/CertificateProvisionInK8Cluster/letsencryptCertWithIngress/README.md

 <br><i> For Kubernetes <1.16 </i>
 <br>`$ kubectl apply --validate=false -f https://github.com/jetstack/cert-manager/releases/download/v1.0.1/cert-manager-legacy.yaml`

-Once done, pl.check the `namespaces` created in the kubernetes cluster.
+Check the `namespaces` created in the kubernetes cluster.
 Execute `kubectl get ns`, you might find something like below screenshot.
 You will see namespaces like `cert-manager`,`ingress-nginx` with the other namespaces.

 ![https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/nslist.JPG](https://github.com/jchowdhary/k8IngressWithCerts/blob/master/letsencryptCertWithIngress/nslist.JPG)

+Once cert-manager has been deployed, you must configure Issuer or ClusterIssuer resources which represent certificate authorities.Issuer can work in multiple clusters and ClusterIssuer works in the specific cluster where it is deployed.
+This will be created in the cert-manager namespace.

+Execute, `kubectl apply -f fleetman-clusterissuer-certmanager.yaml`.
+This will automatically provision Let's Encrypt Staging certificate and also kubernetes secret as well.

 We would be using OpenSSL to create a self signed certificate.
 If you do not have OpenSSL, you can download it from https://www.openssl.org/source/.
 `openssl req -x509 -newkey rsa:4096 -sha256 -nodes -keyout fleetman.key -out fleetman.crt -subj '//CN=fleetman-webapp.com' -days 365`